-Course Description: The goal of this course is for the student understands arts, audio/video technology, and communications systems.
+Course Description: The goal of this course is for the student to understand the arts, audio/video technology, and communications systems.
 Within this context, students will be expected to develop an understanding of the various and multifaceted career opportunities in this cluster and the knowledge, skills, and educational requirements for those opportunities.

-Graphic Design and Illustration 1
+Graphic Design and Illustration I